 NOTE: Drives are configured in manufacturing with a private area and no user writable public area.
 The initial private area password must be supplied by the user on first application of power to the device after manufacturing.
 The private area is not functional until the initial private area password has been set.
+The module supports two separate private areas, each protected by a unique AES key.
 Devices are also configured in manufacturing to disallow creation of a user writable public area after manufacturing.